 At the bottom of the page is our list of the top ten tips for remodeling a kitchen in a new home.

-Without direction, unguided demolition will always create added work for electricians, plumbers, framers, and drywallers later.
-Since the demolition of even the complete interior of a home should never take more than a couple of days, starting demolition simply to appease a novice renovators need to feel that things are progressing is foolish.
+Without direction, unguided demolition creates added work for electricians, plumbers, framers, and drywallers later.
+The demolition of even the complete interior of a home should never take more than a couple of days.
+So, starting demolition simply to feel that things are progressing is foolish.

 Below is our list of the top ten tips for remodeling a kitchen in a new home: